brian-ruf/OSCAL-GUI/README.md

 - Back-Matter Management (all OSCAL layers)

 ### Future:
-- OSCAL Format Conversion (JSON to/from YAML)
+- OSCAL Format Conversion (XML/JSON to/from YAML)
 - SSP Creation/Manipulation
 - SSP FedRAMP Validation
 - Identity management
-- Access control (on a project-by-project basis)
-- OSCAL Format Conversion (XML/JSON to/from YAML)
-Functionality related to the assessment layers will be planned and developed as the syntax for those OSCAL layers are defined.
+- Access control (on a project-by-project basis) Functionality related to the assessment layers will be planned and developed as the syntax for those OSCAL layers are defined.

 ## Technical Requirements